16 Top-Rated Attractions & Things to Do in Canberra

 It's also possible to drive up to the lookout.
 Thanks to Walter Burley Griffin's vision, the lookout aligns perfectly with Anzac Parade, Lake Burley Griffin, Old Parliament House, and, in the background, the sleek lines of New Parliament House.
 On breezy days, be sure to bring a jacket.

 Other popular lookout points include Red Hill, to the south of here, and Black Hill, to the west.

 Address: Mount Ainslie Drive, Canberra

-Garden lovers will also enjoy a visit to the National Arboretum Canberra, about a six-minute drive away.
+Wondering about other Canberra gardens to visit?
+You'll also enjoy exploring the National Arboretum Canberra, about a six-minute drive away.
 This 250-hectare nature area encompasses forests of rare native and exotic trees, the National Bonsai and Penjing collection, a Gallery of Gardens, picnic areas with panoramic viewpoints, and a fantastic children's playground.

 Address: Clunies Ross Street, Acton